Setting up SSO with OpenID Connect

 To verify your setup, find the Sign-on URL listed at the top of the page, paste it into your browser and complete the sign-in.
 After landing back in your Defined Networking account you will be able to see the authentication in your logs, just like any other authentication!

-Congratulations on configuring SSO for your DN network!
+Congratulations on configuring SSO for your Managed Nebula network!